material-motion/material-motion/team/starmap_essentials/writing_specs.md

 ## General guidelines

-The goal of a spec is to provide a checklist for an engineer to validate their implementation against.
+**Purpose**: To provide a checklist for an engineer to validate their implementation against.

+**Shape**: Specs start with an **overview** of the topic and then a broken-down **MVP specification**.
+Each part of the MVP specification should be as small as possible, and no smaller.

+**Order of information**: The spec should be readable in a top-down fashion.

+**Audience**: The audience is expected to be highly technical, with a strong understanding of types, object oriented programming, and functional programming.

-If you are writing a spec you ideally already have a working implementation in your langauge of choice.
+**Build it first**: If you are writing a spec you ideally already have a working implementation in your language of choice.
 Do not paste this implementation into the spec verbatim.
 Your role as spec writer is to break the implementation apart into a checklist.
 Another engineer - potentially thinking in a language different from your own - can then follow this checklist.

-Avoid use of language-specific features where possible.
+**Language-agnostic**: Avoid use of language-specific features where possible.
 If a language-specific feature is necessary, explain why.

-Specs do not need to be 100% byte-for-byte accurate.
+**Conformance**: Specs do not need to be 100% byte-for-byte accurate.
 The goal is to communicate the intent and shape of the topic, not its literal implementation.

 ## Shape of a spec